Time Collection: City of Lights – 1900

 Each LOUIS XIII Time Collection – City of Lights – 1900 decanter is displayed in a special-edition metal coffret in champagne gold, featuring a medal engraving in each corner.
 The delicate engravings each capture a unique facet of Paris in 1900 and were inspired by original illustrations from the Monnaie de Paris archives.
 They depict, in turn, La Parisienne, the iconic architecture of Parisian boulevards, the City of Lights (the Seine river and its bridges) and the golden age of arts and craftsmanship.

 Each numbered decanter of LOUIS XIII Time Collection – City of Lights – 1900 comes with a specially commissioned medal minted by the Monnaie de Paris, the world’s oldest coinage institution.
 Once your decanter is registered with the LOUIS XIII Society you will be sent a unique full-size medal stamped with the same number.

 Tasting and serving suggestion

-The LOUIS XIII cognac tasting experience is a journey that will transport you through time, allowing you to savour the individual notes of up to 1,200 eaux-de-vie that have been watched over by generations of Cellar Masters.
+The LOUIS XIII cognac tasting experience is a journey that will transport you through time, allowing you to savour the individual notes of the finest and most precious eaux-de-vie that have been watched over by generations of Cellar Masters.

 When serving your cognac, use a LOUIS XIII Spear (otherwise known as a pipette) to extract the amber liquid drop by drop, just as our Cellar Master would.
 Serve LOUIS XIII cognac at room temperature in the accompanying exclusive LOUIS XIII glasses, specially designed to enhance every nuance of LOUIS XIII cognac.